ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The format is also described in the following sections.
 Each section describes a collection of sibling elements in the XML hierarchy.
 There are pointers to where in the hierarchy each table fits.

+If a document does not match the the specified format, the document evaluator SHOULD discard the report.
+The evaluator MAY choose to try to utilize some of the data, though if the format is in question, so may be the data.
+The report evaluator MAY choose to contact the report generator so that they may be alerted to an issue with the report format.

 The column "#" specifies how many times an element may appear, this is sometimes referred to as multiplicity.
 The possible values are: